Indian-Inspired Pumpkin Curry (cozy fall dinner)

 Instructions

-- While the squash is roasting, heat the coconut oil in a large pot over medium-high heat.
-Add the onion and let it cook until it is nicely browned.
-While the onion is cooking, add all the spices to a small bowl.2 teaspoons coconut oil, 1 medium onion, 2 tablespoons curry powder, 1 teaspoon garam masala, 1 teaspoon coriander, ½ teaspoon turmeric
+- While the squash is roasting, heat the coconut oil in a large pot over medium heat.
+Add the onion and let it cook until it is golden.
+While the onion is cooking, add all the spices to a small bowl.2 tablespoons coconut oil, 1 medium onion, 2 tablespoons curry powder, 1 teaspoon garam masala, 1 teaspoon coriander, ½ teaspoon turmeric

 - Add the ginger and garlic to the onions and cook for 1 minute.
 Add the spices to the pot and stir for 1 minute.2 tablespoons chopped ginger, 4 cloves garlic

-- Add 1 apple (cored and coarsely chopped), the pumpkin, and 2 cups of water to the pot.
-Cover the pot (the curry will splatter) and cook for 10 minutes.
-Carefully transfer the curry to your blender and blend until smooth.
-Return the curry to the pot.15 ounce can pumpkin
+- Add 1 apple (cored and coarsely chopped), the pumpkin, and 2 cups of stock to the pot.
+Cover the pot (the curry will splatter) and cook for 10 minutes.15 ounce can pureed pumpkin, 2 cups stock

-- Add the coconut milk, maple syrup (if using), and lime juice to the pot and stir well.
+- Add the coconut milk, maple syrup, and lime juice to the pot and stir well.
 Season to taste with sea salt.
 Stir in the remaining 2 apples (cored and diced) and the roasted squash and keep the curry on the heat for a couple minutes to soften the apples.
-Serve with toasted pecans on top15 ounce can coconut milk, 2 tablespoons maple syrup, Juice from 1 lime, Sea salt
+Serve with toasted pecans on top.15 ounce can coconut milk, 2 tablespoons maple syrup, Juice from 1 lime, Sea salt, ½ cup toasted pecans

 This one wasn’t as good as I had hoped — like another reviewer, mine also came out sort of bitter and we did indeed use the maple syrup.
 I also think there was too much sauce (so it was more like a pumpkin soup with pumpkin pieces in it) and there was not enough pumpkin (maybe double the amount next time — the ratio was off); it tasted like something was missing flavor-wise in the sauce but we could not put our finger on what it was.
 It wasn’t bad at all but I’d make a few adjustments next time!